 Why, it’s “Paul’s Make the Whole Crew Happy

-OK, enough with the cheesy rhyme.
-It’s #SundaySupper time! (oops, sorry, I really meant to stop).
-And this week, we are having a New Year’s Eve Potluck featuring recipes by the amazing Emeril Lagasse from Emeril’s Potluck and Emeril’s Kicked-Up Sandwiches cookbooks!
+OK, enough with the cheesy rhyme, because it’s #SundaySupper time! (oops, sorry, I really meant to stop).
+This week, we are having a New Year’s Eve Potluck, featuring recipes by the amazing Emeril Lagasse from Emeril’s Potluck and Emeril’s Kicked-Up Sandwiches cookbooks!
 If you have ever watched Emeril on television (and really, who hasn’t?), you know that he is all about celebrating any special event with food and family.
 So it makes perfect sense for #SundaySupper to celebrate something as fun and exciting as ringing in a 2013 with Emeril and his kicked up recipes.

 As you probably know by now, not only do we share wonderful recipes every week for #SundaySupper, but we also chat on Twitter every Sunday evening.
 Well, this week’s #SundaySupper chat is going to be an absolutely blast!
 I mean, it is nearly New Year’s Eve, a time to celebrate all of the excitement that 2012 has brought, and to look forward to everything that 2013 has in store.
 We’ll be talking parties and potlucks, sammies and snacks, family and fun!
 Because isn’t that what the holiday season is all about?!